2025 Tours

 Brooklyn Christmas Lights Tour

-Price includes transportation, dinner at Tommaso’s in Brooklyn, and 2 ½ hour guided tour through the neighborhoods of Bay Ridge, Dyker Heights and Bensonhurst.
+Price includes transportation, dinner at Hunter’s Steak & Ale House, and 2 ½ hour guided tour through the neighborhoods of Bay Ridge, Dyker Heights and Bensonhurst.

 This tour requires walking.
 You will be off the bus for about 20 minutes in Bay Ridge, 45 minutes in Dyker Heights and 15 minutes in front of one of the main houses in Bensonhurst.